Merfolk: Japan

-The ningyo (人魚 "human-fish") of Japan has its own history in the country's literary record.
+The ningyo (人魚) of Japan has its own history in the country's literary record.
 The earliest references (in the Nihon shoki, entry for year 619, reign of Empress Suiko) do not specifically use the term ningyo, and the "thing" appeared in fresh water (a river in Ōmi Province, canal Settsu Province), and may presumed to be a giant salamander.
 Later accounts claim that Empress Suiko's regent Prince Shōtoku knew the creature to be a ningyo when one was presented to him by representatives of Ōmi.
 The appearance of the human-fish was strongly associated with ill omen in later treatments of the Prince's encounter with the human-fish.

 During the Kamakura Period, ningyo of the marine sort were frequently reported as washing ashore, and these were taken to be ominous signs usually prefiguring bloody battles.

 The ningyo, or rather renyu (人魚) and the like found in Chinese sources (chiru, tiyu etc., etc., discussed above) were also discussed in Japanese literature, for example, works of scholars of herbal and traditional medicine, such as Kaibara Ekiken (d.
 1714) and Ono Ranzan (d.
 1810).
 These Japanese scholars were also aware of European discussions on "sirens", "anthropomorphic fish", "peixe muller (fish-woman)", etc.

-Philippines

-Merfolk, known collectively as Taga-Dagat or sometimes Bantay Tubig ("Water Guardians"), are aquatic beings in Philippine mythology.
-Due to the country's diverse cultures and languages across its many islands, tales of merfolk vary widely.
-These beings are often considered engkanto or supernatural entities or nature spirits and are believed to guard bodies of water.

-The most well-known merfolk figure is the Sirena, a mermaid-like creature with the upper body of a human female and the tail of a fish.
-Sirenas are known for their mesmerizing voices, which they use to lure fishermen or sailors to their deaths by drowning or abduction.
-In some stories, Sirenas are portrayed as malevolent, while in others, they can become kind and loyal if they fall in love with a human.
-The Sireno is the male counterpart of the Sirena, though it appears less frequently in stories.
-Sometimes, Sirena are paired with the Siyokoy (also spelled Shokoy or Syokoy), another type of aquatic creature.
-Siyokoy are depicted as hostile sea monsters with scales, webbed limbs, and grotesque features.
-Unlike the Sirena, Siyokoy are more animalistic and are believed to drown humans.
-Their name is thought to originate from the Hokkien term shui gui, referring to water spirits in Chinese folklore.
-Another merfolk being is the Kataw, often considered a higher-ranking water entity than the Sirena or Siyokoy.
-Kataw resemble humans but have gills, fins, and sometimes even human feet and the ability to manipulate water elements.
-They are known to disguise themselves as fishermen and lure humans into the sea.
-A human-eating version of the Sirena is the Magindara, often portrayed in Bicolano folklore.